OfficeDev/office-js-docs-pr/docs/project/create-a-project-add-in-that-uses-rest-with-an-on-premises-odata-service.md

 Office Developer Tools for Visual Studio includes a template for task pane add-ins for Project.
 If you create a solution named **HelloProjectOData**, the solution contains the following two Visual Studio projects:

 - The add-in project takes the name of the solution.
-It includes the XML manifest file for the add-in and targets the .NET Framework 4.5.
+It includes the add-in only manifest file for the add-in and targets the .NET Framework 4.5.
 Procedure 3 shows the steps to modify the manifest for the **HelloProjectOData** add-in.

 - The web project is named **HelloProjectODataWeb**.
 It includes the webpages, JavaScript files, CSS files, images, references, and configuration files for the web content in the task pane.
 The web project targets the .NET Framework 4.
 Procedure 4 and Procedure 5 show how to modify the files in the web project to create the functionality of the **HelloProjectOData** add-in.